sonots/capistrano-colorized-stream/README.md

 ## About capistrano-colorized-stream

-capistrano-colorized-stream adds a feature to append colorized hostnames to the head of each line for capistrano stream method.
+capistrano-colorized-stream adds a feature to append colorized hostnames at the head of each line for the capistrano's `stream` method.

-Capistrano is a utility and framework for executing commands in parallel on multiple remote machines, via SSH.
+[Capistrano](https://github.com/capistrano/capistrano) is a utility and framework for executing commands in parallel on multiple remote machines, via SSH.

+With this gem, it enables you to watch logs on multiple deploying hosts in one view with a colored hostname like [foreman](https://github.com/ddollar/foreman), for example.

 ## USAGE